Fossil Pokémon

 Arctozolt

-Arctozolt is likewise a double sort Electric/Ice Fossil Pokémon presented in Generation VIII.
+Arctozolt is a Fossil Pokémon that has both Electric and Ice types.
+It was introduced in Generation VIII.

-Arctozolt is a yellow and blue Pokémon with a spiky peak and a runny nose, like that of Cubchoo.
-Its head is yellow with five spikes and consistently shut eyes, with blue cheeks and mouth inside.
+Arctozolt is a yellow and blue Pokémon with a pointy top and a runny nose, like Cubchoo.
+Its head is yellow and has five spikes.
+Its eyes are always closed, and its cheeks and mouth are blue.

-Its hands dangle from a chunk of snow on top of its body.
-Arctozolt has a raptor-like head with shut eyes and a blue spot on each cheek.
-It produces bodily fluid from its nose.
+Its hands are hanging from a piece of snow on its head.
+Arctozolt has a head like a raptor’s, but its eyes are closed and each cheek has a blue spot.
+It makes fluid come out of its nose.

 13. Dracozolt